Johanna Larsson: 2010

 2010 was Larsson's first top-100 season.
 She started the year playing two $25k events in the United States; in the first tournament in Plantation, she made the final knocking out top seed Maret Ani en route.
 She was beaten in the final by Ajla Tomljanović.
 In the second event in Lutz, she made the quarterfinals where she was defeated by Mariana Duque.
 She stayed unbeaten in singles and doubles throughout the four ties she played in Fed Cup, Sweden won promotion to the World Group II playoffs.
 Unseeded at the $50k tournament in Biberach, Larsson was the winner.
 She captured her tenth ITF singles title in Clearwater, Florida.

-Larsson made her Grand Slam main-draw debut at French Open; in the first round she defeated Anastasija Sevastova before losing to Akgul Amanmuradova in the second.
-Following Roland Garros she played the $100k tournament in Marseille.
-She reached the final but lost to Klára Zakopalová.
+Larsson made her major main-draw debut at French Open; in the first round she defeated Anastasija Sevastova before losing to Akgul Amanmuradova in the second.
+Following Roland Garros, she played the $100k Open de Marseille where she reached the final but lost to Klára Zakopalová.
 She won the doubles title with Yvonne Meusburger.
-She then fell in the first round of qualifying at Wimbledon.
+Later, she fell in the first round of qualifying at Wimbledon.

 Larsson then fell in the first round of the Swedish Open to Renata Voráčová.
 At the Prague Open, she reached her first WTA Tour quarterfinal after the withdrawal of top seed Lucie Šafářová in the second round, but fell to Barbora Záhlavová-Strýcová in the quarterfinals.

-Larsson then continued her form at the Slovenia Open, as she defeated eighth-seeded compatriot Sofia Arvidsson in the first round and Maria Elena Camerin in the second.
+Larsson then continued her form at the Slovenia Open, as she defeated eighth-seeded Sofia Arvidsson in the first round and Maria Elena Camerin in the second.
 Then in the quarterfinals she caused a bigger upset, defeating third seed Anastasia Pavlyuchenkova and Ksenia Pervak to reach her first WTA Tour final.
 However, she lost to Anna Chakvetadze in straight sets.
 After this tournament, she reached a new career-high ranking of world No. 66.
 She competed in the İstanbul Cup and defeated eighth seed Patty Schnyder in the first round.
 In Quebec City, she won her first WTA Tour doubles title with Sofia Arvidsson.